It can feel difficult to communicate.

 Boom.
 Das it.

-We know that through an honest and quality exchange of perspective/ideas, we can improve our grasp of complex realities.
+We know that through a quality exchange of perspective/ideas, we can improve our grasp of complex realities.
 The aim is for participants to contribute their honest perspective - disagreeing when necessary, but also collaborating - to build a stronger, fuller understanding about the topic.
 Solutions come from clarity and understanding, but there is even greater value created, simply from the trade of ideas.